Least sandpiper: Breeding and migration

 Their breeding habitat is the northern North American continent on tundra or in bogs.
 They nest on the ground near water.
 The female lays four eggs in a shallow scrape lined with grass and moss.
 Both parents incubate; the female leaves before the young birds fledge and sometimes before the eggs hatch.
 The young birds feed themselves and are able to fly within two weeks of birth.

 They migrate in flocks to the southern United States, Mexico, Central America, the Caribbean, and northern South America.
 They occur as very rare vagrants in western Europe.

 Feeding

 These birds forage on mudflats, picking up food by sight, sometimes by probing.
 They mainly eat small crustaceans, insects, and snails.
+While migrating through the Delaware Bay, least sandpipers eat worms, detritus, and the eggs of horseshoe crabs.